bodepd/scenario_node_terminus/README.md

     Directory that contains the possible deployment scenarios.
     Each scenario contains the following:

-** roles - list of roles that exist as a part of that scenario
-*** each role contains a list of classes specified as either classes or class_groups
+  * roles - list of roles that exist as a part of that scenario.
+Each role contains a list of classes specified as either classes or class_groups.

 * class_groups/<name>.yaml